If you open permissions on a file or folder and get this message:

 Manual page for the takeown.exe command.

-Note Cygwin was notorious for creating folders with this issue so it may have happened if you inherited a drive with folders created by Cygwin which doesn’t have a correct maping to users on this drive.
+Note Cygwin was notorious for creating folders with this issue so it may have happened if you inherited a drive with folders created by Cygwin which doesn’t have a correct mapping to users on this drive.

-After getting ownership you should be able to open Windows Explorer, right click on the folder, open the Security Tab and change permissions at will.
+After getting ownership you should be able to open Windows Explorer, right-click on the folder, open the Security Tab and change permissions at will.